 - Note: X indicates a change in methodology making the calculation impossible, e.g. from 2014 the Golf and Jetta are calculated as separate models.

 Best-Selling Car Models in Germany in 2014 (January to September)

 The VW Golf was, as ever, the most popular car in Germany.
 Golf sales increased by around 6.5% – only 727 Jettas were registered in Germany during the past nine months, so they hardly affect the statistics, which listed the two models together until the start of this year.

 The Golf always is the best-selling car model in Germany so the more interesting question is what model ends up second.
 Currently, the VW Passat is the second best-selling car model.
 A model change at the end of the year may influence sales figures.
-The Passat Variant is hugely popular with German families but as second-hand car – the high percentage of business registrations confirms that the car is simply to pricey for private buyers.
+The Passat Variant is hugely popular with German families but as a second-hand car – the high percentage of business registrations confirms that the car is simply too pricey for private buyers.